HannahRoss1236/Medicare-Inpatient-Hospital-Cost-Analysis/README.md

 ## The Research Question
-How much does Medicare actually pay for the same procedure across different hospitals, and where is the $90B in annual inpatient spending going?
+How much does Medicare actually pay for the same procedure across different hospitals, how does billing alter by states, and where is the $90B in annual inpatient spending going?
 This project identifies the cost variation, state level differences, and the gap between hospital list prices and what Medicare actually pays.

 ## Data Source